azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Determined power flow of the system, calculated the PTDFs in a power system, using PowerWorld Simulator, diagram to reproduce the system.
   * Formulated a linear programming problem for the power system and determine the optimal reserve schedule to meet the energy and reserve requirements.

- * Course Assignments in ECE 6337: Electricity Market
+* Research in Lab for 3D reconstruction based on statistical shape model
-  * Applied signal processing and machine learning techniques to spectroscopy data to differentiate brain tissues
+  * Used machine learning and signal processing techniques to spectroscopy data to differentiate brain tissues
-  * Designed and implemented synchronization scheme for controlling exposure in stereo X-ray imaging system
+  * Designed an synchronization scheme for controlling exposure in stereo X-ray imaging system
   * Processed stereo images of spine for 3D reconstruction based on statistical shape model of vertebrae